You want smart political talk without the meltdowns?

 So if you know the six things, you don't need the book.

-One, uh he didn't recognize cabinet members.
+One, he didn't recognize cabinet members.

-He came in the room and Biden didn't know who he was.
+Anthony Blinken said a couple of times he came in the room and Biden didn't know who he was.

-Uh and then two, sometimes uh longtime staff members would come in, he wouldn't know who they were.
+And then two, sometimes longtime staff members would come in.

-And if you heard George Clooney talk about you can tell what an ego this guy is.
+And if you heard George Clooney talk about, you can tell what an ego this guy is.

-He can't believe somebody Wait, did you see the George Clooney thing with the fan in New York?
+Wait, did you see the George Clooney thing with the fan in New York?

-Which did you talk about this where he won't shake hands?
+Did you talk about this where he won't shake hands?

 Oh.

-Clearly, he's one of these germophobes.
+Clearly, he's one of these germaphobes.

 I don't know if it's that.